Dozens feared dead after Russia bombs school where Ukrainians were sheltering, official says – KION546

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Martin Goillandeau, Radina Gigova and Devan Cole contributed to this report.
+CNN’s Martin Goillandeau, Radina Gigova, Devan Cole and Richard Roth contributed to this report.

 Comments